Translates of rational points along expanding closed horocycles on the modular surface: Preliminaries

 We record a special case of Sarnak's result \cite[Theorem 1]{Sarnak1981} on effective equidistribution of expanding closed horocycles, namely: \begin{Prop} Let $\G<\SL_2(\Z)$ be a congruence subgroup and assume that $\G$ has a cusp at $\infty$ with width one.
 Then for any $\Psi\in C^{\infty}(\G\bk \bH)\cap L^2(\G\bk \bH)$ satisfying $\|\Delta \Psi\|_2<\infty$ and for any $0<y<1$ we have

 where the implied constant is absolute, independent of $\G$, $\Psi$ and $y$, and the $L^2$-norm is with respect to the normalized hyperbolic area $\mu_{\G}$. \end{Prop} \begin{rmk} We omit the proof here and refer the reader to \cite[(3.5)]{KelmerKontorovich2020}.
-We note that while \cite{KelmerKontorovich2020} only deals with the case when $\G=\G_0(p)$ with $p$ a prime number, the proof there works for general congruence subgroups, given that they have trivial residual spectrum, see \cite[Theorem 11.3]{Iwaniec2002}. \end{rmk}
+We note that while \cite{KelmerKontorovich2020} only deals with the case when $\G=\G_0(p)$ with $p$ a prime number, the proof there works for general congruence subgroups, given that they have trivial residual spectrum; see \cite[Theorem 11.3]{Iwaniec2002}. \end{rmk}

-Using Margulis' thickening trick and mixing, one can prove a more general equidistribution result replacing the whole closed horocycle by a fixed subsegment, see \cite{EskinMargulisMozes1998}: Let $I\subset (0,1)$ be an open interval, then for any $\Psi\in C_c(\G\bk \bH)$ we have
+{{We will also need the following (non-effective) equidistribution result replacing the whole closed horocycle by a fixed subsegment: \begin{Prop} Let $\G<\SL_2(\Z)$ be as in \propref{prop:equiclohor}.
+Let $I\subset (0,1)$ be an open interval, then for any $\Psi\in C_c(\G\bk \bH)$ we have

-This approach is also effective, see e.g. \cite[Proposition 2.3]{KelmerKontorovich2018}.
-A proof of \eqref{equ:equipie} using spectral methods was also sketched in \cite[Theorem 1$'$]{Hejhal1996}.
-We further refer the reader to \cite{Hejhal2000a,Strombergsson2004} for some much stronger effective equidistribution results regarding long enough (varying) subsegments on expanding closed horocycles.